Woods Hole Oceanographic Institution: Constitution

 The institution is organized into six departments, the Cooperative Institute for Climate and Ocean Research, and a marine policy center.
-Its shore-based facilities are located in the village of Woods Hole, Massachusetts, United States and a mile and a half away on the Quissett Campus.
+Its shore-based facilities are located in the village of Woods Hole, within the town of Falmouth, Massachusetts, United States and a mile and a half away on the Quissett Campus.
 The bulk of the institution's funding comes from grants and contracts from the National Science Foundation and other government agencies, augmented by foundations and private donations.

 WHOI scientists, engineers, and students collaborate to develop theories, test ideas, build seagoing instruments, and collect data in diverse marine environments.
 Ships operated by WHOI carry research scientists throughout the world's oceans.
 The WHOI fleet includes two large research vessels (Atlantis and Neil Armstrong), the coastal craft Tioga, small research craft such as the dive-operation work boat Echo, the deep-diving human-occupied submersible Alvin, the tethered, remotely operated vehicle Jason/Medea, and autonomous underwater vehicles such as the REMUS and SeaBED.

 WHOI offers graduate and post-doctoral studies in marine science.
 There are several fellowship and training programs, and graduate degrees are awarded through a joint program with the Massachusetts Institute of Technology (MIT).
 WHOI is accredited by the New England Association of Schools and Colleges.
 WHOI also offers public outreach programs and informal education through its Exhibit Center and summer tours.
 The institution has a volunteer program and a membership program, WHOI Associate.

 WHOI shares a library, the MBLWHOI Library, with the Marine Biological Laboratory.
 The MBLWHOI Library holds print and electronic collections in the biological, biomedical, ecological, and oceanographic sciences.
 The library also conducts digitization, data preservation and informatics projects.

 On October 1, 2020, Peter B. de Menocal became the institution's eleventh president and director.